 Acquiring leads is why you’re there.
 There are many great phone apps and lead capture devices today that allow you to scan event badges or business cards and log notes.
 If you prefer pen and paper, that’s fine, too.
 Just make sure you have a means of recording who you talk to, their contact info, and any other relevant notes before they walk away.

 Step 8: Plan to follow up.

 Be proactive about making a sale.
 You’re after customers and long-term business relationships.
 A few days after the event, craft a professional but personable email to those you met.
 Use your notes from the tradeshow to add personal touches.
-If the first email goes unanswered, you may want to send a second and even third, but after that, pull back.
+If the first email goes unanswered, you may want to send a second and even a third, but after that, pull back.
 After three emails, if they’re interested, they’ll come to you.

 Bonus: Ask to become a speaker.

-Some trade shows allow for exhibitors to be featured speakers.
+Some trade shows allow exhibitors to be featured speakers.
 If you can do this, go for it.
 You’ll be able to speak to all attendees at once about your business, and they’ll already recognize you when they’re walking by your booth.
 For further trade show planning help, check out our exhibitor’s checklist.

 How Should Your Trade Show Marketing Team Be Utilized?

 Trade show marketing plays a vital role in the success of your exhibit.
 Not only will marketers be involved in creating the right display and branded marketing materials like brochures, they’ll also be key in driving traffic to your booth before the event.

 According to Mike, “It’s marketing’s role to create the buzz.
 Marketing creates the need; sales fills it.
 Marketing’s role is to support the sales effort.”